risingwavelabs/risingwave-docs-legacy/docs/rw-faq.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/rw-faq/" />
 </head>

-This topic lists two kinds of frequently asked questions.
-The first kind is asked by readers who first learn RisingWave.
-The second kind is to streamline your experience when using RisingWave.
+This topic lists two categories of frequently asked questions.
+The first category is about when to use RisingWave.
+The second category is about how to use RisingWave.

-## Fun questions for new learners

-Upon first learning RisingWave, readers from different backgrounds often ask many interesting questions.
-In this section, we summarize some common questions.
+## When to use RisingWave

 ### Can RisingWave replace Flink SQL?